astronomer/astro-sdk/README.md

         FROM orders c LEFT OUTER JOIN customers p ON c.customer_id = p.customer_id
 ```

-Here is a list of currently supported frontmatter argument:
+Here is a list of supported frontmatter arguments:

 | Argument      | Description |
 | ----------- | ----------- |